 If you’re looking for some quick and easy solutions for covering bad carpets in a rental property, you’re in luck.
 To make the process easier, we’ve rounded up all the best ways to upgrade your carpet in a rental (without upsetting the landlord or losing your security deposit) according to the experts.

 How to hide ugly carpet in a rental

 For covering ugly carpet in a rental, there are plenty of simple solutions that you can utilize.
 You might not be able to remove and replace the carpet but there are easy ways that you can hide it from sight.

-Investing in an awesome rug will add style and cozy function to all floors but, if you want to cover carpet completely, go big!
-Shop rugs like the above at Overstock (opens in new tab) for a bargain that will make a huge difference.
+Investing in one of the best area rugs will add style and cozy function to all floors but if you want to cover the carpet completely, go big!
+Shop rugs like the above at Overstock for a bargain that will make a huge difference.

-'If you really like an apartment but it's covered in outdated carpet, you may find yourself considering dropping the rental altogether but I discourage this as there are many ways to cover up the carpet,' says Andre Kazimierski, CEO, Improovy (opens in new tab).
-'My favorite way is with additional rugs.
-Depending on the color and thickness of your carpet, you may be able to complement the space nicely with a few different rugs, one large in the living space and one more in the hallway.'
+"My favorite way is with additional rugs.
+Depending on the color and thickness of your carpet, you may be able to complement the space nicely with a few different rugs, one large in the living space and one more in the hallway."

 2. Layer carpet runners

 Although area rugs are unlikely to cover all of the different types of carpets in your rental property, large runner carpets can cover most of the high-traffic areas.
 Home Depot has a great selection, with a variety of colors and textures.

 "Consider runner options that complement your existing flooring if the old carpet is visible around the perimeter of your rooms or hallways," says Robert Johnson, founder, Sawinery.